fcamilleri22/dots/README.md

 ## Known Issues
 - Generally speaking, this is **always going to be a work in progress.** I'll do my best to only merge in completed, separate feature branches, but small fixes will be added directly to master from time to time.
+- The current lock screen situation drops the year field sometimes when the date is really long characterwise.
 - `LXAppearance` is not symlink friendly.
 A wrapper, `dots-lxappearance` is included and PATHed.
 Use that instead to keep gtk symlinks intact.
 You shouldn't really need to use it anyway, as the retheme-by-... commands should handle everything.
-- Cursors still aren't fully cooperating with set settings.
+- Cursors might still not fully cooperate with set settings.
 - There's an issue I'm experiencing in the Atom editor on my 4k resolution Virtualbox setup where sections of the window will not render.
 Don't know what exactly is causing this yet, but a workaround is to either use multiple windows, or to have terminal open in the same workspace.

 ## Versioning Rules